 A: Montessori is a term any individual or school can use in its name.
 It is not a guarantee of authenticity.
 The American Montessori Society and the Association Montessori Internationale are the two largest Montessori accrediting bodies, but both also offer “affiliation” status.
 Affiliation means a school (or individual) pays dues and agrees to adhere to the guiding Montessori principles outlined by each organization, respectfully.
 However, it is an honor system and while schools may be “affiliated,” the organizational body does not visit or verify an institution’s adherence to Montessori standards.
 Affiliation does not equal authenticity.

 Accreditation, also offered by both entities, is a voluntary undertaking in which schools, in addition to paying association fees, conduct a rigorous self-study program over the course of at least one school year.
 The process is so intensive that many schools’ self study for multiple school years.
 An accreditation team visits the school upon completion of the self study period to verify that the school meets the Montessori and educational standards of the accrediting body.
 Upon successful completion, a school becomes accredited and must renew accreditation every 7 years.
 THE WOODS has achieved full accreditation with the American Montessori Society and COGNIA (Southern Association of Colleges and Schools) in the Spring of 2020.

 Q: Are there any additional fees on top of tuition?

 A: Yes, a $250 Materials Fee is assessed on October 1st of every Academic Year and $50 on June 1st for Summer Camp.
 There is also a one-time $500 enrollment fee.
 The only other additional fees are lunch costs for those children who participate in the lunch program and the FACTS enrollment fee.
 FACTS is our tuition payment processing company and they charge an enrollment fee each year per family.
-If you pay monthly that fee is $50 for the entire school year.
-If you pay tuition in full for the entire school year, the fee is only $15.
-The fee is only charged per family so families with multiple students do not pay additional fees and it is paid directly to FACTS, not THE WOODS.
+The FACTS fee is only charged per family so families with multiple students do not pay additional fees and it is paid directly to FACTS, not THE WOODS.

 Snack fees are all included in the price of tuition.